shyhyawJou/K-Means/README.md

 > 4. seed:     numpy random seed, if you want to reproduce the result, please set a value

 #### return:
-> 1. centroid: the centroid of every cluster, 2d array (n_cluster, n_features)
+> 1. centroid: ndarray. the centroid of every cluster, 2d array (n_cluster, n_features)
-> 2. label:    the cluster label to which every data sample belong
+> 2. label:    ndarray. the cluster label to which every data sample belong
 > 3. iter_num: how many iteration to get the result

 # Speed